mobidic/Captain-ACHAB/README.md

 ### Biological interpretation with Captain Achab

+To be notice : More informations are available when mouse is hovering over the cell, if a right top red triangle is displayed.

-1. Select your mode of inheritance hypothesis by selecting the right sheet.
+**1. Select your mode of inheritance hypothesis by selecting the right sheet :**
 ![Sheets](img/inheritance-achab.PNG)

-2. Analyse variants from top to bottom via the MPA-achab ranking :
+**2. Analyse variants from top to bottom via the MPA-achab ranking :**
 Ranking : from 1 to 7 and score.
 Numbers after comma represents adjustment depending on in silico gene predictions pLi, pRec, missense Z-score.
 - 1 - 10 with clinvar_pathogenicity : Pathogenic variants reported on ClinVar
 - 2 - 10 with stop or frameshift_impact : Premature Truncation Codon : nonsense or frameshift
 - 3,4,5 - 10 with splicing_impact (ADA, RF, Spidex) : Affecting splice variants predictions ranked by algorithm performance robustness